 On October 16, 2016, examinees who took different levels of HSK Test handed in their answer sheets and went out the test room with smile.
 This is the first time CIKSU held HSK Test this year and HSK Test has been held successfully many times before.
 HSK is a standardized international Chinese language proficiency test for non-native Chinese speakers for the purposes of academic pursuit, daily and working environment Chinese application.

-CI teachers introduced textbooks
+CI research assistants introduced textbooks

-CI teachers attended 2016 SECLA Annual Conference
+CI research assistants attended 2016 SECLA Annual Conference

 October 9, 2016, Montgomery